guardtime/libparamset/README.md

 }
 ```

-#### Example 2:
+#### Example 2
-The following is a simple example of a command-line tool that uses `libparamset` to specify parameter set and task set, parse the command line, handle errors and give some feedback to the user to help get things working.
+A simple example of a command-line tool that uses `libparamset` to specify parameter set and task set, parse the command line, handle errors and give some feedback to the user to help get things working.

 ```C
 #include <stdio.h>